PostHog/posthog.com/contents/docs/user-guides/sso.md

 4. When you enable or enforce SAML, any existing user passwords are preserved.
 This means if you ever want to go back (or something breaks down with your authentication), you can just stop enforcing SAML and you'll be able to log in with your existing credentials.

 ### Setting up SAML
 For SAML to work your IdP and PostHog (SP) need to exchange information.
-To do this, you need to set up some settings in your IdP and on PostHog.
+To do this, you need to configure some settings in your IdP and on PostHog.
 Depending on your IdP you might need to pass PostHog information first, or the other way around.
 See details below.
 1. Make sure you have properly set up your `SITE_URL` [environment variable][env-vars] configuration.
 2. Register a new SAML 2.0 application with your IdP.
 If you need to pass PostHog's information to your provider first, set the following values below (alternatively if your IdP supports it, you can obtain our XML metadata from `<yourdomain>/api/saml/metadata/`)
     - **Single Sign On URL** (also called ACS Consumer URL): `<yourdomain>/complete/saml/`